-Suzuki Piano Group Classes: Students attend one class per month in person or online.
-All groups meet on Fridays except in Apple Valley on Saturdays and in Chanhassen on Tuesdays.
+Students attend one class per month in-person or online.
+All groups meet on Fridays except in Apple Valley on Saturdays and in Chanhassen on Wednesdays.
 For more information, contact your private studio teacher, Susan Sophocleus, or Claire Miller, Suzuki Department Coordinator.

 Note-Reading Class, Da Capo, Camerata, Sinfonia, and Chamber Orchestras meet on Saturday mornings at De LaSalle High School.
 For more information, contact your teacher or Heather VanderLey, Suzuki Orchestra Coordinator.

 Welcome to Suzuki at MacPhail!
 Our supportive learning environment is the perfect place for parents and children to develop a creative, cooperative learning partnership.
 There will be many components to your Suzuki study at MacPhail.
 Regular attendance and full participation in each of the instructional areas are the keys to a rewarding and successful Suzuki experience.
 Each component enhances an important aspect of your child’s musical growth.
 Read about our offerings in the Suzuki Program Handbook.

 (formerly the MSA)

 The MSA (MacPhail Suzuki Association) recently changed status from an independent non-profit to a support organization operating under the MacPhail non-profit status.

 Along with the change in non-profit status comes a new name!
 Formerly called the MSA, the MacPhail Suzuki Booster Club is a parent volunteer organization that offers extra support for Suzuki program activities.

 If you are registered for lessons in the Suzuki program, you are automatically a member of the Suzuki Booster Club.